krane/krane/docs/deployment-config.md

 Ports exposed from the container to the host machine.

-> "80": "9000" - The left port (80) refers to the host port, the right port (9000) refers to the host port.
+> "80": "9000" - The left port (80) refers to the host port, the right port (9000) refers to the container port.

 - required: `false`